rithikar1510/CBE-3300B/README.md

 ## Hybrid Control Algorithm

-The system uses a combination of:
+The system uses a combination of bang-bang control and proportional control.
-- Bang-bang control
-- Proportional control

-### Bang-Bang Control

 When the humidity error is large, the pumps operate at full power to rapidly approach the setpoint.

-### Proportional Control

 Once the error falls below approximately 4% RH, pump duty cycles become proportional to the error magnitude.

 This hybrid strategy was selected because:
 - It is computationally simple